SuperOfficeDocs/superoffice-docs/docs/en/marketing/learn/work-with-messages-and-templates.md

 ![Online template library contains message templates that you can download to use -screenshot][img3]

-You can find additional message templates in the tab All templates, if you like to use a more “retro look”.
+You can find additional message templates in the tab All templates, if you like to use a more "retro look".

 ## Using templates from the Online template library